SCM-International-US/backend-boiler-plate/README.md

 Things you may want to cover:

 * Ruby version
-Created with ruby version `2.7.1p83`
+Created with ruby version `2.7.1`

+* Rails version
+Created with rails version `6.0.3`

 * System dependencies